-Art Education: Studying a Bachelor of Fine Art at Griffith University, Queensland College of Art, Brisbane (on Leave of Absence due to COVID-19).
+Art Education: Commenced a Bachelor of Fine Art at Griffith University, Queensland College of Art, Brisbane.

 2019 Queensland College of Art, Italy study tour – visiting Venice (58th Venice Biennale) Trento, Rovereto, Florence and Rome.